garethhay/SmartzoneAPI/README.md

 Please note I am writing these as a training exercise for myself.
 Both new to python, git and has been a long time since I have coded.

-Tested against a SZ100 cluster of 2, please note these scripts will not work as is with vSZ-H only vSZ-E. Would recommend using a read-only account.
+Tested against a SZ100 cluster of 2 running 3.6.2, please note these scripts will not work as is with vSZ-H only vSZ-E. Would recommend using a read-only account.

 Each script will need the below variables modifying for your own environment: